 Under paragraph (a), a lawyer must decline (or terminate) representation if the representation will result in a violation of the ethics rules or the law, if the lawyer’s representation is or would be impaired by a physical or mental condition, or if the client discharges the lawyer.
 Nevertheless, the lawyer must continue the representation if so ordered by a tribunal.

-Under paragraph (d), once a lawyer has decided to withdraw from an ongoing representation, the lawyer must take whatever steps necessary to protect the client’s interests.
+Under paragraph (d), once a lawyer has decided to withdraw from an ongoing representation, the lawyer must take whatever steps are necessary to protect the client’s interests.
 For example, the lawyer must give the client reasonable notice and opportunity to hire substitute counsel.
 See In re Gaharan; 6 So.
 3d 745, 748-49 (La.
-2009) (suspending lawyer for failure to inform client and court of the lawyer’s withdrawal from client’s bankruptcy proceeding).
+2009) (suspending lawyer for failure to inform client and court of the lawyer’s withdrawal from client’s bankruptcy proceeding); see also Blank v.
+Equisol, L.L.C., 2015 La.
+App.
+Unpub.
+LEXIS 305, *8 (La.
+Ct.
+App.
+1st Cir.
+June 18, 2015) (finding that lawyer’s motion to withdraw filed ten months before the trial date was “more than sufficient for [client] to hire new counsel”).
+Also, a discharged lawyer with a fee lien may not hold a client’s settlement proceeds hostage to further the lawyer’s self-interest.
+In In re Williams-Bensaadat, No. 2015-B-1535 (La.
+Nov.
+6, 2015), the court suspended a lawyer for refusing to endorse a settlement check in an effort to force a resolution of her fee claim.

 Obligation to Return Client File

-The lawyer must surrender to the client all papers and property to which the client is entitled, and refund any fees that have been paid out not yet earned.
-See, e.g., In re McNeely; 98 So.
+A lawyer must surrender to the lawyer’s client all papers and property to which the client is entitled, and refund any fees that have been paid but not yet earned.
+See, e.g., Edwin K. Hunter, APC v.
+Blazier, 2016 La.
+App.
+LEXIS 1812 (La.
+Ct.
+App.
+3rd Cir.
+Oct.
+5, 2016) (finding that a file is the client’s property, and the client’s interests in it supersedes the lawyer’s interests); In re McNeely; 98 So.
 3d 275, 279 (La.
-2012) (suspending a lawyer for failure to properly withdraw from representation and failure to return client’s file and unearned fee); In re Wharton, 964 So.
+2012) (suspending a lawyer for failure to properly withdraw from representation and failure to return client’s file and unearned fee); In re Guste, 185 So.
+3d 740 (La.
+2016) (suspending lawyer for failing to return client’s file and refund unearned fees after several other similar disciplinary matters); In re Bolton, 2016 La.
+LEXIS 1800 (La.
+Sept.
+23, 2016) (suspending lawyer for failing to timely return an original will to client); In re Wharton, 964 So.
 2d 311, 315-316 (La.
 2007) (disbarring a lawyer for failure to return unearned fees and failure to return a client’s file subsequent to a three-year suspension for similar misconduct); In re Hyman, 958 So.
 2d 646 (La.
-2007); In re Renfroe, 800 So.
+2007) (disciplining lawyer for failing to return three clients’ files upon termination of representation); In re Salinas, No. 1016-B-1381, 2016 WL 6080375 at 1* (E.D.
+La.
+October 17, 2016) (suspending lawyer for failure to return client’s file upon request, among other reasons); In re Renfroe, 800 So.
 2d 371, 373 (La.
-2001) (disciplining a lawyer under this paragraph for failing to returned unearned portion of the fee at termination); In re Turnage, 790 So.
+2001) (disciplining lawyer under this paragraph for failing to return unearned portion of fee at termination); In re Turnage, 790 So.
 2d 620 (La.
-2001) (finding a violation of Rule 1.16 (d) where lawyer failed to comply with client’s requests for file).
-The lawyer may not hold the file “hostage” and demand payment of outstanding costs related to the matter or to copying the file before turning over the file.
+2001) (finding violation of Rule 1.16 (d) where lawyer failed to comply with client’s requests for file).
+A lawyer may not hold a client’s file “hostage” and demand payment of outstanding costs related to the matter or to copying the file before turning over the file.

 Mandatory Withdrawal to Avoid Violation of Rules or Law